IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

 might solve this problem, although I didn't try that because it would have required quite a lot of work.

+[Update] The numbers above are all for applied validators.
+Rather belatedly, I now realise that what I should probably have done was to determine which validator nodes are unused when the validator is applied to specific arguments, then Merklise those away in the unapplied validator (since what we care about is probably the transporation cost of the unapplied validator).
+I think the machinery I've implemented would be able to do that, but it'd take some time to set up and to carry out the experiments.
+I can do that, but I don't think it'll change the results significantly.

 ### Update: being more careful about what we Merklise